Google Analytics can be a treasure trove of information for B2B marketers.

 Question #3: What Companies Are Visiting My Website?

-It’s not commonly known that Google Analytics can help you identify the businesses that are visiting your website.
+In the past, you could use Google Analytics to help you identify the businesses that were visiting your website.

-This is a massive advantage for B2B marketers.
-When you know someone from a company has visited your website and what pages they looked at, you can pass that information to your sales force for investigation and follow-up.
+When you knew someone from a company had visited your website and what pages they looked at, you could pass that information to your sales force for investigation and follow-up.

-The majority of the data you’ll see in this report is internet service providers, which aren’t really helpful to your B2B sales team.
+The majority of the data you saw in this report is internet service providers, which wasn’t really helpful anyways to your B2B sales team.

-This is one example where the out-of-the-box reporting in Google Analytics isn’t as immediately useful as it should be.
+This was one example where the out-of-the-box reporting in Google Analytics wasn’t as immediately useful as it should be.
+And the data is gone now anyway.

 In that way, you can see who visited your website, even if they don’t fill out a form.